 - Once all the time steps are completed the final current state is used to calculate the output.

 - The output is then compared to the actual output i.e the target output and the error is generated.

-- The error is then back-propagated to the network to update the weights and hence the network (RNN) is trained.
+- The error is then back-propagated to the network to update the weights and hence the network (RNN) is trained using Backpropagation through time.

 Advantages of Recurrent Neural Network

-- Recurrent neural network are even used with convolutional layers to extend the effective pixel neighborhood.
+- Recurrent neural networks are even used with convolutional layers to extend the effective pixel neighborhood.